GoogleCloudPlatform/professional-services/machine-learning/solutions/energy_price_forecasting/README.md

 # Data preparation instructions

-1. Raw data for this problem is publicly available in BigQuery:
+1. Raw data for this problem is publicly available in BigQuery in the following tables:

-* `energy-forecasting.Energy.MarketPricePT`:

-   date_utc - Date and hour that corresponds to the energy price, in UTC.
-   price - Energy price at given hour.

-* `energy-forecasting.Energy.historical_weather`:

-   point - Specific id of each weather point location (18 points in the country).
-   prediction_date - Date and hour that corresponds to the forecast, in UTC.
-   wind_speed_100m - Wind speed estimated at 100 meters, in m/s.
-   wind_direction_100m - Wind direction estimated at 100 meters, in degrees [0-360].
-   temperature - Ambient temperature estimated at groud level, in degrees C.
-   air_density - Air density estimated at ground level, in kg/m3.
-   pressure - Air pressure estimated at ground level, in hPa.
-   precipitation - Rainfall intensity, in mm/m2.
-   wind_gust  - Wind gust speed estimated at 10 meters, in m/s.
-   radiation - Solar radiation estimated at ground level, in W/m2.
-   wind_speed - Wind speed estimated at 10 meters, in m/s.
-   wind_direction - Wind direction estimated at 10 meters, in degrees [0-360].
+* `energy-forecasting.Energy.MarketPricePT` - Historical hourly energy prices.
+* `energy-forecasting.Energy.historical_weather` - Historical hourly weather forecasts.

-* Disclaimer: The data for both tables was downloaded from http://complatt.smartwatt.net/.
+   Disclaimer: The data for both tables was downloaded from http://complatt.smartwatt.net/.
 This website hosts a closed competition meant to solve the energy price forecasting problem.
 The data was not collected or vetted by Google LLC and hence, we can't guarantee the veracity or qualitty of it.

 2. Run: ```python -m data_preparation.data_prep``` to generate training/validation/testing data as well as to generate constants needed for normalization.
 The produced data has the following columns:
 * price - FLOAT - Energy price.